asbru-cm/asbru-cm/doc/Manual/Connections/SSH_Terminal.md

     To paste text from your local clipboard into the terminal. `<Shift + Insert>` or `right clic and "Paste"`.

+    You can imagine that the "Paste action", is similar to sending all the characters in the buffer to the terminal.
+So they will be sent with all the existing tabs, new line characters, etc.

 !!! danger "The terminal is a canvas"
     The terminal has no knowledge of the remote application, so when selecting and copying, it selects the text that finds on the visible area, and treats it as a canvas (a paintable area).